-In view of the expiration of the relevant rights, AIA launched tenders for the award of handling rights in the categories of Baggage and Ramp, Freight and Mail, In-flight Catering Ramp transportation and Fuel-Into-Plane services, and also for the new concession with regards to operation and development of the Airport's tank farm and hydrant refueling system.
+In view of the expiration of the relevant rights, AIA launched tenders to award handling rights in the categories of Baggage and Ramp, Freight and Mail, In-flight Catering Ramp transportation and Fuel-Into-Plane services, and also for the new concession with regards to operation and development of the Airport's tank farm and hydrant refueling system.
 The relevant tenders are expected to be concluded in 2022.

-For the tenth time in a row, the Athens Airport's aviation fuel supply chain members were awarded with the Sustained Performance Award (SPA) by the Joint Inspection Group (JIG), while OFC/Athens Airport remains the only Airport Tank Farm and HRS operator worldwide, which has been awarded with fourteen (14) consecutive JIG Awards (2008-2020).
+For the tenth time in a row, the Athens Airport's aviation fuel supply chain members were presented with the Sustained Performance Award (SPA) by the Joint Inspection Group (JIG), while OFC/Athens Airport remains the only Airport Tank Farm and HRS operator worldwide, which has been awarded with 14 consecutive JIG Awards (2008-2020).
 This distinction is considered unique, worldwide.